spullara/rustrobot/README.md

 ```bash
 cargo run --release
 ```

-This will perform a series of movements and display the current positions of all servos.
+This will initialize the XArm controller and execute a series of predefined movements.

+## Configuration

+The `xarm_config.json` file allows you to customize various parameters of the XArm controller.
+Modify this file to adjust servo limits, movement speeds, and other settings.

 ## Project Structure

-- `src/main.rs`: Main controller logic and servo control functions
+- `src/main.rs`: Entry point and main control logic
+- `src/controller.rs`: XArm controller implementation
+- `src/transport.rs`: Communication layer for HID and BLE
+- `src/constants.rs`: Constant values and configurations
+- `src/types.rs`: Custom type definitions
+- `src/lib.rs`: Library interface for external use
 - `Cargo.toml`: Project dependencies and metadata

-## Dependencies
+## Key Dependencies

+- `btleplug`: For Bluetooth Low Energy functionality
 - `hidapi`: For communicating with the HID device
+- `serde`: For JSON serialization/deserialization
-- `strum` and `strum_macros`: For enum iteration
+- `tokio`: For asynchronous programming

-## License

-[Insert your chosen license here]

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## License

+MIT License

 ## Acknowledgements

-This project uses the HID protocol to communicate with the XArm device and is inspired by similar projects in other languages.
+This project builds upon the work of the open-source community and various libraries that make robotic control possible in Rust.